yaptb/lifetimer/site/lifetimer/public/docs/document.md

 The Command Page provides the Main Menu for the application.
 This page has the following buttons

-1. **Mode Toggle**: Switch the Browser between Interactive and Background modes.
+1. **Mode Toggle**: Switch the Timer Window between Interactive and Background modes.
 2. **Save Settings**: Save the current application settings
 3. **Quit Application**: Shut down and exit the LifeTimer application.